Mango0x45/ToBeNamed/doc/setup.md

 src/app.py` so long as you’ve got the virtual environment active.
 You can enter the virtual environment with `pipenv shell`.

-When running the development environment, it’s recommended to pass the `-d` flag to enable debug mode.
+When running the development environment, it’s recommended to pass the `-d` or `--debug` flags to enable debug mode.
 This will cause the environment to automatically update whenever you make changes to a file.
+You can also pass an extra hostname parameter if you would like to use a hostname that isn’t the default ‘localhost’.

 ## Example

+Getting dependencies:

     $ pipenv shell
     $ pipenv install --dev

+Different ways to run the server:

     $ python src/app.py -d
+    $ python src/app.py --debug
+    $ python src/app.py 127.0.0.1
+    $ python src/app.py -d 127.0.0.1

 [1]: https://pypi.org/project/pipenv/